PuffyDucks/lunalandwiki/content/Fall 2024/ECS122A/Quiz Preps/Quiz 3 Solutions.md

 \sum\limits_{i=0}^{\log_2(n)-1}4=4(\log_2(n)-1+1)=4\log_2(n)
 $$
 # b.)
 Use all **possible**  method to find T(n)=T(2n/3)+T(n/3)+n to find the closed form of the T(n)
-ill do this one later im playing smash rn
+ill do this one later,.,,.,.

 # c.)
 Design a function that does the following